Hopper-Solution-and-Education/FIORA-FE/README.md

 #### Stage 4: Deploy to Vercel

-- Downloads the build artifacts
 - Deploys the application to the appropriate Vercel environment
+- Lets Vercel handle the build process with the correct environment variables
 - Captures the deployment URL for notifications

 #### Stage 5: Post-Deployment Notifications